scarescrow/LANChat/README.md

 ####HELP and SUPPORT####

-If you find any bugs, or errors, please send an email to lanchat2.0@gmail.com
+If you find any bugs, or errors, please send an email to lanchat@gmail.com

-If you need any support, or help, please send an email to lanchat2.0@gmail.com
+If you need any support, or help, please send an email to lanchat@gmail.com

 The code for the software is at https://github.com/scarescrow/LANChat

-Most importantly, Enjoy the software!